Step 1: Apply Online

 survey, including Bakersfield College, Barstow Community College, Berkeley City College, Butte College,

 Cerro Soso Community College, City College of San Francisco, College of Alameda, Crafton

 Hills College, Fresno City College, Laney College, Merritt College, Norco College,

 Palo Verde College, Porterville College, and Santa Monica College.
 Several Achieving the Dream (ATD) colleges across the U.S. are also participating.

-ADMINISTRATION OF THE 2017 CCSSE AT MJC
+COMPLETION OF THE 2017 CCSSE AT MJC

 IMPORTANCE OF MJC PARTICIPATION IN THE 2017 CCSSE

 The year 2017 represents the 6th time that MJC has participated in the CCSSE since 2006.
-The previous results of this survey have enabled us to assess our overall institutional effectiveness in terms of 10-year key performance trends. such as student-faculty interaction, support for student success, and level of academic challenge.
+The previous results of this survey have enabled us to assess our overall institutional effectiveness in terms of 10-year key performance trends such as student-faculty interaction, support for student success, and level of academic challenge.

 In 2017, the results of this survey will allow us to share with our campus community